ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 The ``inventory_file`` remains mostly unchanged, as it was always host specific.

-Since you don't have a single inventory anymore the 'implicit localhost' doesn't get either of these variables defined.
+Since there is no longer a single inventory, the 'implicit localhost' doesn't get either of these variables defined.

 A bug was fixed with the inventory path/directory, which was defaulting to the current working directory.
 This caused ``group_vars`` and ``host_vars`` to be picked up from the current working directory instead of just adjacent to the playbook or inventory directory when a host list (comma separated host names) was provided as inventory.